BaM-Robotics/2025-2026Log/README.md

 Goals for tomorrow are to throw a brain on the drivetrain and finish up the toggle for intake on the controller.

 Nikka wants to use two controllers for the robot at the competition.

+## 8/28/25 day 4 of preaseason
+- nikka gaveg arushi a intake challenge